Migrations and Metadata

 - Database schema

 We will use the slack clone database schema for this demo.
-But before that, let's run Hasura on local dev environment.
+But before that, let's run Hasura on the local dev environment.

 Running Hasura via docker-compose